 - Dane Park

-A 17-acre passive wooded park (not a sanctuary) off Hammond St., including volcanic rock formations and a small wetland, a path system with benches, accessible loop trail, and outdoor learning space.
+A 17-acre passive wooded park (not a sanctuary, but follows many of the same rules as other sanctuaries) off Hammond St., including volcanic rock formations and a small wetland, a path system with benches, accessible loop trail, and outdoor learning space.

 If you are interested in donations to the town's nature sanctuaries, please view the Sanctuary Donation Guidelines (PDF).